Allocative efficiency

-Allocative efficiency is a state of the economy in which production is aligned with consumer preferences; in particular, every good or service is produced up to the point where the last unit provides a marginal benefit to consumers equal to the marginal cost of producing.
+Allocative efficiency is a state of the economy in which production is aligned with the preferences of consumers and producers; in particular, the set of outputs is chosen so as to maximize the social welfare of society.
+This is achieved if every produced good or service has a marginal benefit equal to or greater than the marginal cost of production.

 Description

+In economics, allocative efficiency entails production at the point on the production possibilities frontier that is optimal for society.

 In contract theory, allocative efficiency is achieved in a contract in which the skill demanded by the offering party and the skill of the agreeing party are the same.

 Resource allocation efficiency includes two aspects: